 To tell a story, I use a mix of images from the gallery.
 When putting together a grouping of photos, I will often select:

 Now, to really enhance the display, do not simply pick images with everyone smiling and looking at the camera.
 Instead, look for images that make you feel.
 For the portrait of each child, maybe they are smiling big as they throw a rock or are running towards the camera.
-For the sibling photo, maybe they are laughing and hugging.
+Then the sibling photo could have them laughing and hugging.
 For the family photos, look for one that shows everyone’s faces as they embrace, laugh or are snuggled up together and one that shows more movement and interaction.
 Together these groupings of photos will tell a beautiful story on your walls.

-Creating a Wall Display Tip #4: Think about the space and your goals with the photos to decide if you want to use framed Prints or canvas wraps.
+The next tip for creating a photo wall display is to decide if you want to use framed Prints or canvas wraps.

 I love canvas wraps.
 They are like an all-in-one print, no need to find a frame, just hang.
 They standout, making them great statement pieces, adding dimension to your walls.
 However, frames offer a nice flexibility and ease when you’re wanting to update the photos on your walls.